Skip to main content

 only:

-Gitee Go is a CI/CD service provided by Gitee, with a configuration method similar to GitLab CI/CD, using YAML files in the .gitee/workflows/ directory.
+Gitee Go is a CI/CD service provided by Gitee (code cloud), with syntax similar to GitHub Actions.

 • TCB_SECRET_ID: Your Tencent Cloud SecretId